ValueGround: Evaluating Culture-Conditioned Visual Value Grounding in MLLMs: Ethical Statement

 \textsc{ValueGround} studies culture-conditioned value tendencies derived from survey data, but these tendencies should not be interpreted as essential, fixed, or exhaustive properties of any country or population.
 They reflect coarse aggregate patterns captured by a particular survey instrument and necessarily omit substantial within-country diversity as well as individual variation.

 Our benchmark derives question texts and country-level value tendencies from publicly released World Values Survey (WVS) materials and uses only aggregate country-level statistics rather than participant-level records.
+We use WVS materials in accordance with their terms of use for non-commercial research, with proper citation, and do not redistribute the original WVS respondent-level data files.
+Any released benchmark artifacts are intended only for research-oriented diagnostic evaluation and should be used consistently with these access conditions.

 We do not include real-person photographs or respondent-level survey data in the benchmark.
 In addition, visually instantiating social value contrasts carries risks of oversimplification, stereotyping, or unintended cultural essentialization.
 To mitigate these risks, our construction pipeline emphasizes minimal contrast, shortcut suppression, manual screening for identifiable, unsafe, or offensive content, and human review, and we avoid treating generated scenes as literal depictions of any real population.
 However, these safeguards can only reduce such risks, not eliminate them entirely.

 We intend \textsc{ValueGround} as a diagnostic benchmark for model evaluation under controlled conditions, not as a normative statement about what any country or group ``believes'', and not as a tool for ranking cultures, profiling populations, or supporting real-world social decision-making.
 Annotation and validation were conducted by the authors on synthetic images and survey-derived materials; we did not conduct new human-subject data collection involving externally recruited participants.